-- The evolution of our thinking in what the night sky consists of, how it operates, and why these changes occurred. - The physical laws that underpin the functioning of the solar system and our ability to perceive the solar system, including gravitation, energy, and the nature of light. - The physical properties of the objects that constitute the solar system, including the Sun, planets, minor bodies, etc. - The origin and evolution of the solar system, and how its characteristics compare to extrasolar systems. - Unanswered questions that remain at the frontiers of astronomy.
+- The evolution of our thinking in what the night sky consists of, how it operates, and why these changes occurred. - The physical laws that underpin the functioning of the solar system and our ability to perceive the solar system, including gravitation, energy, and the nature of light. - The physical properties of the objects that constitute the solar system, including the Sun, planets, minor bodies, etc. - The origin and evolution of the solar system, and how its characteristics compare to extrasolar systems. - Unanswered questions that remain at the frontiers of astronomy as related to the planets.